 2. Parasternal Long Axis

 3. Apical 4 chamber

 Apical 4 chamber view probe placement.
 Probe placed in the 4th or 5th intercostal space.
-Orientation of the indicator towards the right between the 2 to 3 o' clock position.
+Orientation of the indicator towards the right between the 3-5 o' clock position.
 LV, Left ventricle; RV, Right ventricle; AV, Aortic valve; IAS, Inter atrial septum; MV, Mitral valve; TV, Tricuspid valve.
 Clips created with the use of Z-anatomy.

 4. Subcostal view

 1. Zimmerman JM, Coker BJ.
 The Nuts and Bolts of Performing Focused Cardiovascular Ultrasound (FoCUS).
 Anesthesia and analgesia 2017; 124: 753-760.